JaberQezelbash/finetune-Qwen2.5-1.5B-Instruct/README.md

 This repository contains my first end-to-end **fine-tuning project**: adapting **Qwen/Qwen2.5-1.5B-Instruct** to better answer **medical-style questions** using a **CPU-only LoRA** approach.
 It includes a training script that is robust to common environment issues (especially **Jupyter/IPykernel arguments** and **Transformers version differences**), plus a lightweight inference/evaluation notebook-style workflow for testing the adapter after training.

 > ⚠️ **Medical disclaimer:** This project is for research/education.
-The fine-tuned model is designed to provide general medical information and encourage professional care.
-It is **not** a substitute for clinician judgment or emergency services.
+The finetuned model is not a substitute for clinician judgment or emergency services.

 ---